tbels89/custom_chatbots/README.md

 # custom_chatbots
 <h2>Query documents for data and custom knowledge chatbot with langchain</h2>

-<h3>Download the repository
+1. Download the repository

-Add your data as .txt files to the data folder
+2. Add your data as .txt files to the data folder

-Select your application and run.</h3>
+3. Select your application and run.

 <h2>Applications: </h2>